Tan Cheng Bock: No Blank Cheque

 In 1985, he made a speech in Parliament about "no more blank cheque" for the ruling party which he revisited on his blog in May 2011.

-Working with the opposition
+2011–2017: As an independent

 After the 2011 general elections, Tan said in a speech at the 52nd Singapore Medical Association Annual Dinner that he had given advice to opposition candidates, including Tan Jee Say, on how to campaign in the elections when they approached him.

-Tan Jee Say had stood for election as a Singapore Democratic Party (SDP) candidate in Holland-Bukit Timah Group Representation Constituency and lost.
-Tan Jee Say later resigned from his party to stand in the 2011 presidential election.
+In May 2011, he resigned from the PAP to stand as a candidate in the 2011 presidential election.